thapakrish/WikiView/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 The processed data sits on S3 bucket.
 I used Spark `sqlContext.read.json` and converted it to rdd before making other transformations.
 It is best to persist data in memory/disk after ingesting S3 data if you're doing further transformations down the line.
-Code for batch-processing can be found [here](ingest/s3_spark_json.py).
+Code for batch-processing can be found [here](ingest/s3_spark_json.py) and [here](ingest/join_pages).

 ---